MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/create-static-web-app.md

 ## Include APIs for a full-stack app

-Including Azure Functions allow you to develop a full-stack web site without needing to deal with the server-side configuration of an entire web hosting environment.
+Including Azure Functions allows you to develop a full-stack web site without needing to deal with the server-side configuration of an entire web hosting environment.
 Learn more about [Azure Function apps with JavaScript](/azure/azure-functions/functions-reference-node).

 [Azure Function](/azure/azure-functions/) are available to the static web app in two ways: